UC-OSPO-Network/ucospo.net/content/santa-barbara/_index.md

 **Get connected**

 We are excited to build community among the UCSB population of Open Source practitioners.
-To stay informed about campus initiatives, learn more about the UC OSPO network, or to support us in the development of a UCSB OSPO, reach out via ospo@ucsb.edu.
+To stay informed about campus initiatives, learn more about the UC OSPO network, or to support us in the development of a UCSB OSPO, reach out via ospo@library.ucsb.edu.

 **Resources:**